Paolorox/SunmiOS-3.5.0-V2-DEBLOATED/README.md

 2. Open mtkclient-gui.bat and let mtkclient to power up the GUI. <br>
 3. While device is completely powered off connect the usb cable while holding volume down. <br>
 4. MtkClient will automatically detect the device and will bring you to the main flash menu. <br>
+  4a.
+Before doing anything else from here backup your current rom form the "Read partition tab". <br>
+  4b.
+Check all partitions and click "Read".
+Select a folder and wait for the backup to finish. <br>
 5. Select the "Write partition" button. <br>
 6. Click on select from directory and select the previous downloaded "3.5.0" folder. <br>
 7. Check if every file is being actually detected and if so, click on the "Write" button. <br>